Central Europe 'very vulnerable' to economic impact of Ukraine conflict

 “The outlined policy approach of CEE central banks could prove increasingly hard to maintain – especially if CEE currencies remain under pressure, fiscal policies remain overly loose, and tight labour markets (coupled with elevated inflation expectations) continue to support fast nominal wage growth, keeping an upward pressure on core inflation,” it warns.

 The biggest unknown, the forecaster says, is the impact of the huge refugee wave the region has taken in.
-It says about 85% of Ukrainian refugees (some 2.4 million out of 2.8 million) have sought refuge in the CEE, and given the geographical and cultural links, most will stay until the end of hostilities, if not beyond.
+It says about 85% of Ukrainian refugees (some 2.4mn out of 2.8mn) have sought refuge in the CEE, and given the geographical and cultural links, most will stay until the end of hostilities, if not beyond.

 This will boost consumption and help ease the tight labour markets, but will also involve significantly higher fiscal spending, unless the EU comes to the region’s aid.